jmanuelbello30/Website-made-with-Jquery/ReadMe.md

    - Added alert with Logout message.
    - Added accordion made with Bootstrap.
    - Added scroll to top.
-   - Added Jumbotron in section "¿Quién Soy?"
+   - Added Jumbotron in section "¿Quién Soy?".
+   - Added watch made with Momentjs in section "Reloj".
+   - Added interactive button to show watch in section "Reloj".

 ### Functionalities to do:

    - Theme changer (change colors and backgrounds of the web).
-   - Section "Clock" in which there will be a dynamic clock with javascript.
    - Contact section with form and validation.
+   - Validations in forms.
    - Modify the final styles of the entire web.
    - Document pending code.
+   - Add Responsive.

 ### Steps to install this project for first time: